karthikacharya26/Wayfair/README.md

 - Login & Signup 🌐 Users can create accounts or log in to existing ones, ensuring a personalized experience.

 - Cart Page Checkout 🛒 Review and manage selected products before proceeding to checkout.

-- Responsive Design 📱 Ensures the website adapts seamlessly to various screen sizes and devices.

 - Proper Routing 🛤️ Navigating through different pages is smooth and intuitive.